 Individual income quartiles

-In Northmead, the 'highest' quartile is the largest group, comprising 30% of people aged 15+.
+In Northmead, the 'highest' income quartile was the largest group in 2011, comprising 30% of people aged 15 and over.

 A detailed explanation of how Individual Income quartiles are calculated and interpreted is available in specific data notes.

 Derived from the Census question:

 'What is the total of all wages/salaries, government benefits, pensions, allowances and other income the person usually receives?'

 Gross amount for persons aged 15 years and over